tresoneur/SpotifyService/README.md

     * the state of app authorization changed;

-    * an UI update is needed or advised;
+    * a UI update is needed or advised;

     * loading progress updates;